madeinouweland/listview-webcomponent/readme.md

 </script>
 ```

-This example shows how to create a webcomponent that renders a listview with UL and LI elements.
-The example has 4 parts:
+This repository shows a webcomponent that renders a listview with UL and LI elements.
+The code has 4 parts:

 ### employee.js